Concordium/concordium-node/docs/transaction-logging.md

 # Running a node with finalized transaction logging

-The node can be started in a configuration where it logs outcomes of finalized blocks in a Postgres database, and create an index by affected account and smart contract.
+The node can be started in a configuration where it logs outcomes of finalized blocks in a Postgres database, and creates an index by affected account and smart contract.
 This can be used for monitoring incoming transactions on an account.
 Logging into this database is relatively expensive so it is not enabled in the default configuration.